wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

     }
 }
 ```
-In this code snippet you see that the unit of work is separated from the mail method.
+In this code snippet you see that the unit of work is part of a separate method.
 That is done to allow the business logic to be executed as part of something bigger
 with just a single unitOfWork transaction.